Skip to main content

 Accommodation

-A clean criminal record is required, alongside supporting paperwork covering wealth, place of residence, and insurance.
-These are the elements that let the authorities reconcile the applicant's declared situation with the file.
+A clean criminal record is required, together with documentation covering wealth, address and insurance, so that the authorities can reconcile the declared position with the file.

-The temporary resident card is valid for one year and renewable up to three.
-After three years, the ordinary card takes over for a further three-year term.
-Permanent residence becomes available after ten years, subject to approval.
-Applicants are generally expected to speak at least two of English, French, or Italian, and to spend a minimum of six months a year in Monaco.
-No nationality is formally barred from applying.
+The temporary card covers a first-time resident for one year and is renewable up to three, at an issuance fee of 80 euros.
+An ordinary card follows for a further three-year term, and permanent residence becomes available after ten years, subject to approval.
+Residents are generally expected to spend at least six months a year in the principality and to speak at least two of English, French or Italian.
+No nationality is formally barred.

 Frequently Asked Questions

-Do you need to live in Monaco to open a private bank account there?
+Do you need to live in Monaco to open an account with a Monegasque private bank?

-Institutions treat unsolicited approaches, known as walk-ins, as a warning sign.
-The applicants who succeed are almost always introduced through a regulated intermediary, a family office, or an existing banking relationship, because the introducer vouches for the client and carries part of the compliance narrative.
+They are recorded as walk-ins and read as a risk indicator.
+Files that progress are introduced by a regulated intermediary, a family office or an existing relationship, which carries part of the compliance narrative.

 Related Topics